Javascript is currently not supported, or is disabled by this browser. Please enable Javascript for full functionality.

 Student Disciplinary Procedures

-Complaints involving alleged misconduct by students will be handled according to the following procedures except in those cases where different procedures are prescribed by another KHSC-KansasCOM policy (e.g., allegations of sexual harassment, research misconduct- See the KHSC-KansasCOM Student Handbook and Catalog for how those issues are handled).
+Complaints involving alleged misconduct by students will be handled according to the following procedures except in those cases where different procedures are prescribed by another KHSU-KansasCOM policy (e.g., allegations of sexual harassment, research misconduct- See the KHSU-KansasCOM Student Handbook and Catalog for how those issues are handled).

 1. All reports of alleged code violations shall be reported to Student Affairs and Services and/or to the Associate Dean of Student Affairs and Services.
-Reports must be filed in writing and must be signed by the reporting party, which can be a member of the KHSC-KansasCOM faculty/staff, in addition to a KHSC-KansasCOM student.
-KHSC-KansasCOM will make efforts to protect the identity of the reporting party, to the extent possible.
+Reports must be filed in writing and must be signed by the reporting party, which can be a member of the KHSU-KansasCOM faculty/staff, in addition to a KHSU-KansasCOM student.
+KHSU-KansasCOM will make efforts to protect the identity of the reporting party, to the extent possible.
 However, it is not possible to ensure 100% confidentiality in all cases.

 2. Student Affairs and Services will review the report and determine if the charge is of a nature to merit an investigation of the allegation(s).